sot/ska_file/docs/index.rst

-..
-Ska.File documentation master file, created by sphinx-quickstart on Sat Nov 14 08:32:37 2015.
+.. ska_file documentation master file, created by sphinx-quickstart on Sat Nov 14 08:32:37 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Ska.File
+ska_file
 ========

 .. toctree::